 Star Topper

-The starburst tree topper is papier mache.
+The starburst tree topper is made of papier-mâché.
 This particular one is sold out, but similar ones can be found online.
 It is an antique gold and was just the right touch for the top of this tree.

 Birds for a Green and White Christmas Tree

 I love to add birds to the tree and found several in neutral colors.
 You can buy jeweled birds for glam trees or unadorned birds for woodland or rustic trees.
-Click here to find birds similar to this brown and gray bird (below).
+Click here to see birds similar to this brown and gray bird (below).

 Green Tree

 After having an all-white flocked tree, it was hard to return to an evergreen tree.
-However, it was necessary to change the white one because it had gradually turned brown from the summer heat during storage.
+However, it was necessary to replace the white one because it had gradually turned brown due to the summer heat during storage.
 Flocked trees, I realized too late, turn brown if stored in a hot attic.
 Each year, I sprayed it with a snow product, but even so, it eventually turned into various shades of brown and gray.
 I tried a flocking product, but the tree had so much buildup of flocking that the brown color always seeped through the new flocking.

 Stems for a Green and White Christmas Tree